Portland Breakers: Boston Breakers

 Despite fielding a fairly solid team, playing in Nickerson Field doomed the team in Boston.
-The stadium had been built in 1955 (though parts of it dated to 1915), and had not aged well.
+The stadium had been built in 1915 as Braves Field and had not aged well.
 It was so small that the Breakers lost money even when they sold out as visiting teams got a portion of the gate proceeds.
 The Breakers and Washington Federals were the only teams to draw fewer than 14,000 per game in 1983.
 The other 10 teams drew over 18,000 per game.
 (The fans who came to the games were generally passionate; the documentary Small Potatoes: Who Killed the USFL? made note of a particular Breakers victory in which fans stormed the field afterward.)

 Concluding that Nickerson Field was not suitable even for temporary use, Matthews again approached Harvard, but the school refused again.
 He then hashed out a deal to move to Foxborough, but ultimately decided against being a tenant of an NFL team.
 He considered an offer to sell a stake in the team to Jacksonville, Florida businessman Fred Bullard, but pulled out after Bullard proposed firing Coury in favor of Florida State coach Bobby Bowden.
 (Bullard would ultimately land an expansion franchise, the Jacksonville Bulls.)
 After floating offers to move to Seattle, Honolulu, and Portland, Matthews decided to move to New Orleans.
 He sold a 31 percent interest to New Orleans real estate developer Joe Canizaro, and the move was approved by the USFL on October 18, 1983.
 Matthews later sold his remaining stake to Canizaro, but Vataha remained as team president.